Reinforcing RCTs with Multiple Priors while Learning about External Validity: Setup

 The experiment has the following timing.
 At each instance, $t \in \{1,...,T\}$, the PM is confronted with $|\mathbb{X}| < \infty$ units, one for each value of the observed characteristic.
-We assume this out of convenience: it is straightforward to extended our theory to situations where the PM receives a random number of units, including zero, for each characteristic, provided this random number is exogenous.
 At the beginning of the period, the PM decides whether to stop the experiment. \begin{itemize} \item If the PM decides to stop the experiment, \begin{itemize} \item she chooses a treatment assignment at instance $t$ that will be applied to all subsequent units. \end{itemize}

 \item If the PM does not stop the experiment, \begin{itemize} \item she chooses a treatment assignment for each unit $x$ at time $t$. \item Nature draws potential outcomes, $Y_{t}(d,x)$, for each unit. \item The PM only observes the outcome corresponding to the assigned treatment, i.e. $Y_{t}(D_{t}(x),x)$. \end{itemize} \end{itemize}